GustavoHenriqueSchmitz/Websites-Monitorator/README.md

 # WebSites Monitor
- Monitorate if sites are available or not.
+ Monitorate if WebSites are available or not.